wfaler/mimir/docs/sources/operators-guide/deploy-grafana-mimir/migrate-to-unified-proxy-deployment/_index.md

 ## Procedure

-1. Scale out the `proxy` deployment
+1. Scale out the `gateway` deployment

-   1. Change your Helm values file to enable the `proxy` and increase its replicas.
-Set the number of replicas of the proxy deployment to the number of replicas that the NGINX or the GEM gateway are running with.
-For example, if you have deployed 10 NGINX replicas, add the following to your Helm values file `custom.yaml`:
+   1. Change your Helm values file to enable the `gateway` and increase its replicas.
+Set the number of replicas of the gateway Deployment to the number of replicas that NGINX are running with.
+For example, if you have deployed 10 NGINX replicas, then add the following to your Helm values file `custom.yaml`:

       ```yaml
-      proxy:
+      gateway:
-        enabled: true
+        enabledNonEnterprise: true
         replicas: 10
       ```